The Role of Nutrition Support in Eating Disorder Recovery

 Why nutritional care is a vital part of THE healing journey

-It’s common to believe that a GP and therapist or counsellor are enough - and of course, they do play essential roles.
-Your GP monitors your physical health and medical risk.
-Your therapist helps explore emotional patterns, behaviours, and underlying psychological factors.
+It’s common to believe that seeing a GP and a therapist or counsellor will cover all the support you need - and of course, both play essential roles.
+Your GP monitors your physical health, tracks medical risk, and ensures you’re medically safe.
+Your therapist helps you work through the emotional patterns, unhelpful behaviours, and the psychological factors that keep the eating disorder going.

-Whether you are stepping down from inpatient care, seeking early intervention, or navigating recovery privately, nutrition support is a core pillar of healing - helping you rebuild balance with both food and health, and settle into a sustainable, flexible approach to eating.
+Whether you are stepping down from inpatient care, seeking early intervention, or navigating recovery privately, nutrition support is a core pillar of healing - helping you rebuild balance with both food and health, and find a sustainable, flexible approach to eating.

 My Role in Eating Disorder Recovery: What Nutrition Support Helps You Achieve